rschristopher/ischristtrue.com/src/truth.md

  is objectively real is
  the spirit we are referring.
 And rather than a *what*,
- this is better understood as a *who*.
+ truth is better understood as a *who*.

-A spirit is any pattern of reality with a non-material consciousness, which is all consciousness.
+A spirit is any pattern of reality with a consciousness
 It has agency and
  self awareness.
 It has personal attributes.